 A U.S. citizen who has resided on our four continents, Paul holds a bachelor’s degree from the University of Georgia’s Grady School of Journalism.
 He is married to the playwright Margaret Baldwin, and they live in Atlanta.

-Paul is the co-chair of the Board of Trustees of the Georgia Shakespeare theater company.
+Paul is the chairman of the Board of Trustees of the Georgia Shakespeare theater company.